 John Link bio | home

-John Link’s compositions have been performed throughout the United States and in Europe and Japan, and are recorded on the New Focus Recordings, Bridge Records, and 60x60 labels.
-He has received commissions from Pianist Mari Asakawa, The New Jersey Percussion Ensemble, The Schwob Philharmonic Orchestra at Columbus State University, guitarist Daniel Lippel, percussionist Payton MacDonald, cellist Caroline Stinson, the Athabasca String Trio, the New Jersey Arts Collective (for pianist Anthony de Mare), Flexible Music, clarinetist Marianne Gythfeldt, the Lincoln Friends of Chamber Music (for the Ames Piano Quartet), The High Mountain Symphony, and the Composers Guild of New Jersey.
+John Link’s compositions have been performed throughout the United States and in Europe Japan, and South Korea, and are recorded on the New Focus Recordings, Bridge Records, and 60x60 labels.
+Among the performers and ensembles who have played and commissioned his music are cellist Caroline Stinson, pianist Mari Asakawa, clarinetist Marianne Gythfeldt, guitarist Daniel Lippel, percussionist Payton MacDonald, Veritas Musicae, The New Jersey Percussion Ensemble, The Schwob Philharmonic Orchestra at Columbus State University, the Athabasca String Trio, the New Jersey Arts Collective (for pianist Anthony de Mare), Flexible Music, the Lincoln Friends of Chamber Music (for the Ames Piano Quartet), The High Mountain Symphony, and the Composers Guild of New Jersey.
 He was an invited guest composer at the 29th Annual New Music Festival at Bowling Green State University, and has received awards from the Centre Acanthes, ASCAP, and Meet the Composer.